 Purple One Beat Rhythm Dice

-I love using these dice for composing because the rhythms are variable, but each side is only one beat.
-This way you can easily fill measures and learn the tricky dotted eighth note rhythms.
+These dice are great for composing because the rhythms are variable, but each side is only one beat.
+This way you can easily fill measures in any time signature and learn the tricky dotted eighth note rhythms.

 Red Rhythm Dice

-This is very similar to the magenta dice but it adds a sixteenth note (and eliminates the dotted quarter note.)
-I love to use these dice to play the game "Musical War."
+This is very similar to the dark pink dice but it adds a sixteenth note (and eliminates the dotted quarter note.)
+This die is great to play the game "Musical War."
 It's also a more complex "Rhythm Race" game dice, dividing the beat into 4ths with the sixteenth note.